opielapatryk/Python-Design-Patterns/README.md

 ### Bridge
 especially useful when dealing with cross-platform apps, supporting multiple types of database servers or working with several API providers

+### Composite
+used for building tree structure i.e. interface components/graphs, each object of a tree is a part of the same class hierarchy